A Survey on Efficient Vision-Language-Action Models

-This pioneering taxonomy marks the seminal comprehensive effort to synthesize cutting-edge advancements and technical trajectories in efficient VLAs, and is the first review of efficient VLAs that covers VLA development and deployment around the full ``data-model-training'' process, setting a foundation that galvanizes future research and steers the field toward a cohesive frontier.
-Although several excellent surveys~\cite{ma2024survey, shao2025large, xiang2025parallels, zhong2025survey, din2025vision, zhang2025pure} have charted the landscape of general Vision-Language-Action Models or the broader field of embodied AI, a systematic review dedicated to the crucial aspect of efficiency in VLAs has been conspicuously absent.
+Although several excellent surveys~\cite{ma2024survey, shao2025large, xiang2025parallels, zhong2025survey, din2025vision, zhang2025pure} have charted the landscape of general VLAs or the broader field of embodied AI, a systematic review dedicated to the crucial aspect of efficiency in VLAs has been conspicuously absent.
 This work fills this critical void, uniquely consolidating the disparate research efforts focused on optimizing VLAs for real-world deployment in resource-constrained scenarios, making it an indispensable reference for researchers and practitioners.
-In doing so, this survey not only complements existing literature but also formally defines and structures the emerging subfield of efficient VLAs.
+We hope this survey together with our Github repository can help researchers and practitioners navigate through the literature and serve as a catalyst for inspiring further research on efficient VLAs.

 \IEEEpubidadjcol